Clarence Vaughn: Professional career

-Vaughn was drafted in the eighth round (219th overall) of the 1987 NFL draft by the Washington Redskins.
+Vaughn was selected in the eighth round (219th overall) of the 1987 NFL draft by the Washington Redskins.
 In his first NFL start against the St. Louis Cardinals, he had 13 solo tackles.
 Later that year, in a post-season game against the Minnesota Vikings, Vaughn made a critical play where he sacked Vikings quarterback Wade Wilson.
 They then went on to win Super Bowl XXII against the Denver Broncos.
 He won his second Super Bowl in 1992 against the Buffalo Bills, Super Bowl XXVI.
 Vaughn was the first NIU player to play in a Super Bowl, and is still the only NIU player to win two Super Bowls.

 After football

 Vaughn currently runs a youth and young adult football training camp called Get NFL Ready and was Assistant Coach at Loudoun Valley High School in 2015.
 Prior to the 2015 football season, he was the head coach of Liberty High School in Colorado Springs, Colorado.
 In 2010, Vaughn coached with the Washington Redskins under their internship program.
 With the Redskins, Vaughn studied the defensive plays, helped manage the sideline reps and helped manage game day performance of the defensive players.
 Vaughn coached his third season in 2009 at Bluffton University as a defensive assistant under the NFLPA/NCAA program for retired players.
 In 2007-08, in Colorado, he was an assistant football coach in charge of the middle linebackers for Rampart High School.
 He was the fourth Super Bowl vet ever to coach high school in Colorado (John Elway with Cherry Creek, Louis Wright with Rangeview and Rick Upchurch with Pueblo East are the other three).
 Vaughn is married to his wife, Brooke, and resides in Northern Virginia with their kids.